carpentries/lesson-example/.github/ISSUE_TEMPLATE.md

 Thanks for contributing!

-If this contribution is about a specific workshop deployment that uses this lesson, please provide the details of the workshop.
+If this issue is about a specific workshop deployment that uses this lesson, please provide the details of the workshop.

 If the issue is urgent email rsginfo@soton.ac.uk